 - Being a good listener is important but also determining if the potential client will listen without “having all the answers” or being unnecessarily argumentative.

 - Determining if the potential client can accept any of the blame and/or be willing to look at compromise when this would be helpful such as during mediation.

 - If representing the potential client seems outside the realm of advisability, having a free, in person consultation gives the attorney a chance to decline taking the case and, if appropriate, suggesting a peer who could better handle the litigation.

 As can be seen, much can, and is, accomplished during a free, in person consultation by both the potential client and the attorney.
 When looking for professional legal counsel, it is wise to look for an attorney who offers a free, in person consultation.
-If you are looking for a Florida Family Law attorney and live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange county or in Washington DC, attorney Grant Gisondo offers a free, initial, in-office consultation.
+If you are looking for a Florida Family Law attorney and live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange counties, in Washington DC, or New York attorney Grant Gisondo offers a free, initial, in-office consultation.
 His practice is in Palm Beach Gardens and his office number is (561) 530-4568 to set an appointment.
 He sees new clients on Saturdays from 8:30 am to 1:00 pm as well as on weekdays.